 Expert says data centres are investments with almost guaranteed profits

-Data is the backbone of today’s world and that’s good news for data centres and the people who work within them.
+Data is the backbone of today's world and that's good news for data centers and the people who work within them.

-A report from real estate and investment services company CBRE found that last year investments in data centres reached US$20 billion, triple 2016’s total and quadruple 2015’s effort.
+A report from real estate and investment services company CBRE found that last year investments in data centers reached US$20 billion, triple 2016's total and quadruple 2015's effort.

 With staggering investments from the big players like Amazon, Microsoft, and Google, and the growing prominence of cloud computing, mobile payments, and IoT, this growth is showing no signs of slowing.

-In law firm White & Case’s report on data centres, co-author James Dosworth asserts that it is “widely reported that 90 percent of the world's data was created in the last two years, which gives you an idea of the growth in [data centres]."
+In law firm White - Case's report on data centers, co-author James Dosworth asserts that it is “widely reported that 90 percent of the world's data was created in the last two years, which gives you an idea of the growth in [data centers]."

-Technologies that are still developing like video streaming, connected cars, and IoT all require data centres that able to support billions of internet-connected devices.
-Meanwhile, companies in the midst of digital transformation and beyond are demanding data centres to store and manage their information.
+Technologies that are still developing like video streaming, connected cars, and IoT all require data centers that able to support billions of internet-connected devices.
+Meanwhile, companies in the midst of digital transformation and beyond are demanding data centers to store and manage their information.

-A report from Digital Realty forecasts that by 2025, data centres in the UK alone will be worth $135 billion.
+A report from Digital Realty forecasts that by 2025, data centers in the UK alone will be worth $135 billion.

-"Data centres create this value by providing and managing the infrastructure, connectivity and services that underpin success across the full range of economic activity," reads Digital Realty's report.
+"Data Centers create this value by providing and managing the infrastructure, connectivity and services that underpin success across the full range of economic activity," reads Digital Realty's report.